Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Introduction

 As in~\cite{zhang2020cocosnet,zhou2021cocosnetv2}, building correspondences based on semantic information only often leads to the losing of texture structures and patterns in warped exemplars.
-Thus, the spatial information should also be incorporated to preserve the texture structures and patterns and yield more accurate feature correspondences.
+Thus, spatial information should also be incorporated to preserve the texture structures and patterns and yield more accurate feature correspondences.
 A vanilla method to encode the position information is concatenating the semantic features with the corresponding feature coordinates via coordconv \cite{liu2018coordconv}.
 However, the vanilla position encoding builds a single coordinate system for the whole image which ignores the position information within each semantic region.
 Instead, we design a semantic position encoding (SPE) mechanism that builds a dedicated coordinate system for each semantic region which outperforms the vanilla position encoding significantly.

 In addition, conditional inputs and exemplars are seldom perfectly matched, e.g., conditional inputs could contain several semantic classes that do not exist in exemplar images.
-Under such circumstance, the built correspondences often contain errors which lead to inaccurate exemplar warping and further deteriorated image generation.
-We tackle this problem by designing a CONfidence Feature Injection (CONFI) module that fuses features of conditional inputs and warped exemplars according to the reliability of the built correspondences.
+Under such circumstances, the built correspondences often contain errors which lead to inaccurate exemplar warping and further deteriorated image generation.
+We tackle this problem by designing a CONfidence Feature Injection (CONFI) module that fuses the features of conditional inputs and warped exemplars according to the reliability of the built correspondences.
 Although the warped exemplar may not be reliable, the conditional input always provides accurate semantic guidance in image generation.
 The CONFI module thus assigns higher weights to the conditional input when the built correspondence (or warped exemplar) is unreliable.
-Experiments show that CONFI helps to generate faithful yet high-fidelity images consistently by assigning adaptive weights (to the conditional input) based on the reliability of the built correspondence.
+Experiments show that CONFI helps to generate faithful yet high-fidelity images consistently.